oddbird/oddleventy/content/services/planning.md

       - to select specific services from a list.

       </figure>
-  - title: Data Model/Glossary
+  - title: Object Map & Data Model
     icon: icons/site-map
     text: |
-      What are the core concepts/objects around which the application is built?
-These are the data models.
-What are the relationships between the models?
-What data attributes does each model have, and what is the data-type for each attribute?
-Giving everything a name and describing the relationships will help guide development, and keep the entire team on the same page.
+      What are the core concepts or "objects" that users want to interact with in the application?
+What are the relationships between these objects?
+What attributes does each object have, and what is the data-type for each attribute?
+Our certified Object-Oriented UX strategist will map out the objects in the web application to create an Object Map -- giving every object a unique name and describing the relationships between them.
+This Object Map will guide development and keep the entire team on the same page.

   - title: Itemized & Prioritized Estimate
     icon: icons/estimate
     text: |